Meredith, Time Inc restart deal talks with Koch brothers' support: NYT

-(Reuters) - Time Inc (TIME.N) is in talks with Meredith Corp (MDP.N) again to sell itself in a potential deal backed by billionaire brothers Charles Koch and David Koch, the New York Times reported.
+(Reuters) - Time Inc is in talks with Meredith Corp again to sell itself in a potential deal backed by billionaire brothers Charles Koch and David Koch, the New York Times reported.

 The new round of negotiations, helped by the surprise entry of the Kochs, could lead to a quick deal, the paper said.